 Introduction 1

 Safely Surrendered and Abandoned Infants Trend Chart 3

 What Have We Learned from the Data?
 4

-Surrender/Abandonment Infant Locations - 2002-20161 7
+Surrender/Abandonment Infant Locations - 2002-2017 17

-Safe Surrenders3 2
+Safe Surrender Criteria 33

-Safely Surrendered Infants3 3
+Safely Surrendered Infants 34

-Safely Surrendering Mothers4 3
+Safely Surrendering Mothers 44

-Abandoned Infants6 3
+Abandoned Infants 65

-Abandoned Infants6 4
+Abandoned Infants Chart by Gender and Ethnicity 66

-Mothers Who Abandoned Their Infants7 3
+Mothers Who Abandoned Their Infants 75

-SSBL Data Elements8 4
+SSBL Data Elements 86

-Los Angeles County Service Planning Areas8 7
+Los Angeles County Service Planning Areas 89

-Safely Surrendered and Abandoned Infants in Los Angeles County - 2002 - 2016
+Safely Surrendered and Abandoned Infants in Los Angeles County - 2002 - 2017

 Since 2001, California has responded to the dilemma of baby abandonment by providing a life-saving alternative for distressed parents who are unwilling or unable to care for a newborn child.
-The effectiveness of this Program in Los Angeles County has been demonstrated by the statistics contained within this report, which now, is in its fourteenth edition.
-The most important of these has been the downward trend in the number of abandoned deceased infants.
-Since 2012, there has not been a single year when more than one abandoned deceased infant was experienced; a vast contrast from 2001 when there were eleven of these tragic deaths.
-In 2016, there were no abandoned deceased infants.
-As it is highly likely that the bodies of some deceased infants are never discovered, it is important to note that these data reflect only those deceased abandoned infants whose bodies were found.
+The effectiveness of this program in Los Angeles County has been demonstrated by the statistics contained within this report, which now, is in its fifteenth edition.
+Most notably, there has been a marked downward trend in the number of abandoned deceased infants.
+Since 2012, there has not been a single year when more than one abandoned deceased infant has occurred; a vast contrast from 2001 when there were eleven of these tragic deaths.
+As it is highly likely that the bodies of some deceased infants are never discovered, it is important to note that this data reflects only those deceased abandoned infants whose bodies were found.
 Regardless, the Safe Surrender Program is a success story to be celebrated.
-To date, 154 newborn infants have been safely surrendered.
+To date, 159 newborn infants have been safely surrendered.

-Concerned with newborn abandonment throughout the State, the California legislature passed SB 1368 (Brulte) in the year 2000.
-As with similar laws enacted in other states,SB 1368's intent was to encourage parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters) to leave their newborns in as safe a manner as possible.
-The law decriminalizes the act of infant abandonment in very specific circumstances, specifying that an infant must be 72 hours of age or younger and surrendered at a hospital or other site designated by the County Board of Supervisors.
-Commonly known as the Safely Surrendered Baby (SSB) law, or "Safe Haven" law, SB1368 became effective January 1, 2001.
-Unfortunately, during the year 2001, no infants were safely surrendered in Los Angeles County and 14 newborns were abandoned-3 survived and 11 died.
+Concerned with newborn abandonment throughout the State, the California legislature passed Senate Bill 1368 (SB1368) (Brulte) in the year 2000.
+As with similar laws enacted in other states, SB 1368's intent was to encourage parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters), to leave their newborns in as safe a manner as possible.
+The law decriminalized the act of infant abandonment in very specific circumstances, specifying that an infant must be 72 hours of age or younger and surrendered at a hospital or other sites designated by the Los Angeles County Board of Supervisors.
+Commonly known as the Safely Surrendered Baby Law (SSBL), or "Safe Haven" law, SB1368 became effective January 1, 2001.
+Unfortunately, during the year 2001, no infants were safely surrendered in Los Angeles County and 14 newborns were abandoned, three abandoned babies survived and 11 died.

-Alarmed by the number of infants that continued to be abandoned despite the passage of SB 1368, Supervisor Don Knabe made a motion unanimously carried by the Board on February 5, 2002.
-The motion directed several agencies to jointly submit a report to the Board with recommendations on how to best implement SB 1368 in Los Angeles County.
+Alarmed by the number of infants that continued to be abandoned despite the passage of SB1368, Supervisor Don Knabe made a motion unanimously carried by the Board on February 5, 2002.
+The motion directed several agencies to jointly submit a report to the Board with recommendations on how to best implement SB1368 in Los Angeles County.
 A multi-disciplinary task force met for several months to meet this Board mandate.
 On June 4, 2002, the task force presented the Board of Supervisors with twelve recommendations intended to best implement the law.
-The Board approved these recommendations which included proposals for a public information campaign, Speakers Bureau, training and education, legal review for possible recommendations for legislative changes and designation of additional safe surrender sites.
+The Board approved these recommendations that included proposals for a public information campaign, a Speakers Bureau, training and education, legal review for possible recommendations for legislative changes and designation of additional safe surrender sites.
 In addition, the Board also requested that:

-....
-ICAN-with the support of the Director of DCFS and input from the District Attorney's Office-and the directors of DHS and DMH (shall) identify a key set of data elements that will be collected regarding all newborns safely surrendered or abandoned in Los Angeles County, consistent with State instructions for data collection through the Child Welfare System/ Case Management System ...
+"...
+ICAN-with the support of the Director of DCFS and input from the District Attorney's Office-and the directors of DHS and DMH (shall) identify a key set of data elements that will be collected regarding all newborns safely surrendered or abandoned in Los Angeles County, consistent with State instructions for data collection through the Child Welfare System/ Case Management System . . ."